 Viviane Silvera is an artist and filmmaker.

 Her 2016 project, "See Memory", is a film made out of 10,000 painting stills.
 It was an official selection of the American Psychological Association Film Festival, the Imagine Science Film Festival, the Viten Film Festival (Norway), the BLOW-UP Chicago International Art House Film Festival and the Awareness Film Festival and continues to screen in festivals worldwide.
-It has also been screened at Columbia University, Sarah Lawrence College, the Edward Hopper House and with live musical performance at Joe’s Pub at the Public
+It has also been screened at Columbia University, Sarah Lawrence College (as part of Brain Awareness Week), the Edward Hopper House and with live music at Joe’s Pub at the Public Theatre.

 After earning her BA from Tufts University in Psychology and Political Science, Silvera received her MFA at the New York Academy of Art.
 She received a grant from the Newington Cropsey Foundation to create an outdoor sculpture for Vanderbilt University’s campus, where the piece entitled "The Fault" is permanently installed.